samikhawja/team_profile_generator/README.md

 ![Terminal Prompt GIF](https://media.giphy.com/media/uUh514IlnzSCDfbQyy/giphy.gif)

-For this application, I had to finsh the provided files to create a README generator.
-The user will be prompted questions in their terminal and from there, a README markdown will be generated.
+For this application, I had to create a team profile generator.
+The user will be prompted questions in their terminal and from there, a index.html file will be generated.
 Per usual, this tested my knowledge with node.js and made me do a bunch of research to deliver the best application to the user.
 Of course, this was a fun to make and look to implementing an html to the application!

 The websites I used to help create the application are listed below in the <a href="#acknowledgements">acknowledgements</a>.